Grevillea rivularis: Description

+Similar species

+Grevillea rivularis is closely related to Grevillea acanthifolia.
+It can be distinguished by its glabrous surface on the outer perianth (G. acanthifolia has a villous perianth surface) and its longer pistils (27–32mm long in rivularis, 20–28mm long in acanthifolia.)
+G. acanthifolia also has a sessile ovary, whereas rivularis has its ovary on a small stalk.

 Taxonomy

 Grevillea rivularis was first formally described in 1975 by Lawrie Johnson and Donald McGillivray in the journal Telopea from specimens collected in 1960 at Carrington Falls by Ernest Francis Constable.
-The specific epithet (rivularis) means "a small stream".
+The specific epithet (rivularis) derives from the Latin word meaning "belonging to a small river or stream," referring to the species' habitat.

 Distribution and habitat

-Carrington Falls grevillea grows with other shrubs along creeks and is restricted to Carrington Falls in Budderoo National Park.